HamzaGbada/Docker-tuto/README.md

 As we can see in the _Dockerfile_, the first step is to package the application as a JAR file using `maven`.
 Here, we clean-up our previous builds before packaging the application.
 In addition, we skip the tests because they fail without PostgreSQL.

-We now have an application JAR file in the target directory.
+We now have an applicationn, a JAR file, in the target directory.
 That file has the project name and version number in its name and ends with -SNAPSHOT.jar.
 So its name could be **backend-0.0.1-SNAPSHOT.jar**.

-Finally, we use uses Java 8 and copies the application JAR file to application.jar.
+Finally, we use use Java 8 and we copy the application JAR file to application.jar.
 It then runs that JAR file to start our Spring Boot application.

 And now to connect our DB we will use _docker-compose.yml_: